-In this section we publish results from our conferences and workshops which we want to share with other culture organisations and artists.
-We hope this way we can exchange and gain knowledge within our sector.
-If you have similar documents you want to share please contact us.
+In this section you can find all the results from EMAP conferences and workshops to share them with other culture organisations and artists with the aim to exchange and gain knowledge within the media art sector.
+If you have similar documents you want to share please contact: firstname.lastname@example.org

 Survival Guide for Audiovisual Artists

 The Survival Guide for Audiovisual Artists by Werkleitz Founder and EMAP manager Peter Zorn gives a first overview of strategies and funding instruments for emerging media artists working in the audiovisual sector in Europe.

 Dynamic Online Events Formats

 Arjon Dunnewind (Impakt), Veronika Liebl (Ars Electronica), Minna Tarkka (M-Cult), Agnese Baranova (RIXC), Lars Henrik Gass (Oberhausen International Short Film Festival)

 In the Conference DYNAMIC ONLINE EVENT FORMATS organized by IMPAKT, the EMAP platform will present and discuss successful and inspiring models for the art events and conferences in online and hybrid formats, and invite a few organizations to present their work as best case practices.
 We will present a quick overview of the platforms and technologies available and the qualities and concerns that come with some of these platforms.
 The conference will discuss the options of audience participation, interactivity and moderation that some of the platforms have and how we can use the platforms to not only create live online art events but also ensure these events have a legacy and can become online archives and resources for information and inspiration.